 Bringing home and trimming a real Christmas tree costs little but pays off big time during the festive season.

 Sure, artificial trees have their fans and may be cheaper in the long run because they typically last 10 years or more.
-But they don’t hold a candle to the rich greenery, the touch and the fragrance of a living tree that’s spent seven or eight years thriving in good Canadian soil.
+But they can be environmentally harmful and won’t give you the uplifting dopamine rush that the lovely scent of a real tree does, according to a CBC Radio program.
+And they don’t hold a candle to the rich greenery or the feel of a living tree that’s spent seven or eight years thriving in good Canadian soil.

 “It’s one of the venerable traditions of going out and getting the Christmas tree,” says Robin Briggs, co-owner of Briggs Trees, a cut-your-own Christmas tree farm near Navan.
 “If you’re raised with the smell of a real Christmas tree, that’s what you want.”